exploratory-io/book/faq.md

 ## Why are you asking my password for OS X at the initial installation time?

 If you don't have R and/or Git previously installed you will be asked to enter your Mac OS admin username and password.
-This is because R and Git installation require the system administrator's privilege.
+This is because R and Git installation requires the system administrator's privilege.
 We don't see or capture this information, it's completely done by R and Git installers and that's outside of Exploratory. ;)

-## I have already installed R (rstats) 3.2 installed and don't want to upgrade to 3.3 right now.

-We have prepared one variation of Exploratory Desktop for Mac and Windows for R 3.2.
-Please click 'Are you R 3.2 users?' link right below the download button on the download page.
-This will make the download button to download Exploratory Desktop for R 3.2.
-This version will check your R version, and as long as it is 3.2.0 or greater then it won't install any R.

-Update: The latest version of Exploratory Desktop requires R 3.3.
-If you would like to try the latest you need to upgrade your R to 3.3 version.
-If you need to stay with R 3.2 for some circumstances you can try Exploratory Desktop 1.4.6.

 ## I have already installed R (rstats) 3.3, are you going to install another R ?

-No. we check the R version that is installed on your pc, but as long as it is 3.3.0 or grater then Exploratory will use that one, without installing any R.
+No. we check the R version that is installed on your pc, but as long as it is 3.3.1 or grater then Exploratory will use that one, without installing another R.

 ## I don't have R installed, what are you going to do ?